GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 ## Example

-See the [Run on every page][tut-every-page] tutorial to build an extension that injects a content script through the manifest.
+See the [Run on every page][tut-every-page] tutorial to build an extension that injects a content script in the manifest.

 [doc-match]: /docs/extensions/mv3/match_patterns
 [doc-cs]: /docs/extensions/mv3/content_scripts